Recommendations to the Security Council

 Presidency of the Security Council for May:

-China: Party to Geneva Conventions I-IV, Additional Protocols I and II, the Convention on the Rights of the Child and its Optional Protocol on the involvement of children in armed conflict, and ILO Convention 182; not a party to Additional Protocol III of the Geneva Conventions, nor the Rome Statute of the ICC.
-Has endorsed the Paris Principles and Commitments, has not endorsed the Vancouver Principles nor the Safe Schools Declaration.
+United States: Party to the Geneva Conventions I-IV, Additional Protocol III, the Optional Protocol to the Convention on the Rights of the Child (CRC) on the involvement of children in armed conflict, and ILO Convention 182.
+Has not ratified Additional Protocols I or II of the Geneva Conventions nor the Rome Statute of the ICC.
+The United States is the only UN Member State not to have ratified the CRC.
+Has not endorsed the Paris Principles and Commitments, the Safe Schools Declaration, nor the Vancouver Principles.

 - Save the Children, “Remember the Armed Men Who Wanted to Kill Mum”: The Toll of Witnessing Violence on Al Hol’s Children, April 25, 2022

 - Human Rights Watch, A Bleak Future with Education Under Attack in Afghanistan, April 20, 2022